mengab/MGANet-DCC2020/README.md

 ## Installation
 The code was developed using Python 3.6 & PyTorch 0.4 & CUDA 8.0.
 There may be a problem related to software versions.
 To fix the problem, you may look at the implementation in MGANet files and replace the syntax to match the new PyTorch environment.
-Install correlation package (if you haven't installed this package before):

 ## Code v1.0
 Currently, we release our research code for testing.
 It should produce the same results as in the paper under LD and AI configurations and frame number 3.
 ## Test